klein2ms/klein2ms.github.io/README.md

 > If you always do what you always did, you will always get what you always got

-> What you measure is what you get
+> Every system is perfectly designed to get the results that it gets

 > What is the goal of the goal?